 How to Select New Tires for Replacement

 After you have figured out when to change tires, you’ll find that selecting replacement tires a bit of a process.
 You’ll need to start by assessing your driving habits, the types of terrain and seasons you will be driving in, to determine what you need in a tire.
+You should also evaluate how well you feel your current tires performed in longevity, handling, ride, noise and any other category you have noticed.

 After that, you’ll be able to match your driving style to the perfect tire type.
 To help jumpstart your research, here are a handful of the most popular tire categories, seasonal applications, and the features that make them great fits for particular drivers’ needs.